Salesforce GitHub Integration: How to Set up a Sync in 6 Steps

 Note: Exalate accesses Salesforce through APIs.
 Salesforce has its own guidelines for API Access add-ons.
 For instance, API access is provided by default in Enterprise accounts, but it’s not the case with other accounts like Professional.
 Visit this documentation page to learn about the different Salesforce editions Exalate supports.

-To install Exalate on Salesforce, begin by visiting the Salesforce AppExchange and searching for Exalate.
+You can also install the app through the Salesforce AppExchange.
 Once you find it, click the “Get it Now” button.

 Exalate on Salesforce AppExchange